microsoft/pyright/docs/type-concepts.md

 ### Type Narrowing

-Pyright uses a technique called “type narrowing” to track the type of a symbol based on code flow.
+Pyright uses a technique called “type narrowing” to track the type of an expression based on code flow.
 Consider the following code:

 ```python
 val_str: str = "hi"